Skip to main content

 Activity Logs Relocated to Agency Dashboard

-Activity Logs have been moved from the Getting Started page (visible to subaccounts) to the Agency Dashboard.
+Activity Logs have moved from the sub-account Getting Started page to the Agency Dashboard.
+Sub-accounts no longer see operational monitoring data — that visibility now sits exclusively at the agency level.

-• Subaccounts no longer see Activity Logs on their Getting Started page
+• Activity Logs removed from the sub-account Getting Started page

-• All activity log data and functionality remains the same—just relocated
+• All existing log data and functionality remains unchanged — just relocated

 Duplicate Contact Detection in LinkedIn Importer